Florida Sellers Save Big, No Listing Agreement Just Cheap MLS Flat Fee Listings

 There are many more reasons why Realtors® call the listing broker such as: (i) the seller didn't answer; (ii) They just call (is the number one reason); (iii) a Realtor.com unrepresented buyer; (iv) the Realtor® insists on speaking with the broker because they feel it's more professional; (v) the Realtor® wants to make an offer; (vi) the want a seller's disclosure; (vii) they need to know if they seller is motivated; (viii) do we have a copy of the deed restrictions; (ix) I'm lost, can you help me find the listing; (x) and the classic…”I'm in front of 530 CEDAR FOREST CIRCLE, in Orlando, can you help me with the showing instructions as I have my clients with me”?

 An ADDvantage, we make our money off our flat fee listings, not off your buyer leads.
 We service our clients, Realtors® and unrepresented buyers 7 days a week.
-We also offer high-end flat fee products such as Street Smart ADDvantage® Realtor® E-Blast (Seller must offer a 4% or more buyer's agent commission) and ADDvantage PLUS™, contract-to-close $799 at close (same as full-service, just better service).
+We also offer high-end flat fee products such as Street Smart ADDvantage® Realtor® E-Blast (Program not currently available) (Seller must offer a 4% or more buyer's agent commission) and ADDvantage PLUS™, contract-to-close $799 at close (same as full-service, just better service).

 Our level of service at ADDvantage costs more than any other Florida flat fee MLS service.
 We never miss Realtors® calls, never take buyer leads from our flat fee sellers, never charge a cancellation fees and will always “unconditionally” withdraw your listing from the MLS same day you ask which allows another broker to re-list immediately.

 Listing agreements define the flat fee company, the service or dis-service that the seller will receive.
 If the flat fee website doesn't publish a listing agreement, move on to one that does.